Behind the Hymn: I Need Thee Every Hour

 She took the poem to Lowry, who added the refrain and music to the poem.
 Mrs. Hawks continued by explaining “For myself, the hymn, at its writing, was prophetic rather than expressive of my own experiences, for it was wafted out to the world on the wings of love and joy, instead of under the stress of great personal sorrow, with which it has often been associated.”

-The fact that “I Need Thee” is repeated 20 times throughout the hymn.
+The term “I Need Thee” is repeated 20 times throughout the hymn.

 Following the death of her husband, Hawks reflected on the power of her song: “I did not understand at first why this hymn had touched the great throbbing heart of humanity.
 It was not until long after, when the shadow fell over my way, the shadow of a great loss, that I understood something of the comforting power in the words which I had been permitted to give out to others in my hour of sweet serenity and peace.”